 Arthritis

 Cats who are obese are more likely to develop osteoarthritis.
-Fat and adipose tissue releases inflammatory cytokines that can damage joints, and the extra weight puts more stress on bones and joints.
+Fat and adipose tissue release inflammatory mediators that can inflame the joints, and the extra weight puts more stress on bones and joints.

 Kidney disease